ISISComputingGroup/ibex_developers_manual/GUI_development/Getting_started/Building-the-GUI.md

 - If you have done all these steps and it still doesn't work, there is more troubleshooting information [here](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Common-Eclipse-Issues).
 - If all else fails, delete all the projects from eclipse's workspace and reimport them.

+Eclipse can automatically set the Java standard for some projects to `1.8`.
+If you are seeing errors such as `var cannot be assigned to a type` on certain projects, navigate to the project in the explorer, then right-click and choose Properties->Java Compiler->Configure Workspace Settings, and then set the required Java standard to `11`.